Cartridges by Kuzma

 We rarely see this level of attention to detail in the audio industry.

-Thinking about how aligned we are with Franc Kuzma’s musical sensibilities (and how he transforms them into reality), we were finally drawn to investigate their cartridges.
+Thinking about how aligned we are with Franc Kuzma’s musical sensibilities (and how he transforms them into reality), we were drawn to investigate their cartridges.

 This review of the CAR-50 by Roy Gregory not only outlines the virtues embodied in the lineup, but also represents how a cartridge should be reviewed.
 It’s thoughtful and informative piece of work.